-- Sixty-five technicians were trained on LPG stove repair and maintenance.
+- More than 90 technicians have been trained on LPG stove repair and maintenance.

-- Partnered with SONAPI industrial park and a Haitian propane gas distributor to convert the park’s public dining area from charcoal to LPG, saving about 520 tons of charcoal annually.
+- Partnered with SONAPI Industrial park and a Haitian propane gas distributor to con-vert the park’s public dining area from charcoal to LPG, saving about 640 tons of charcoal since May 2013.

 - There has been a reduction of more than $12.056 million in en-ergy expenditures by commercial and household users as a result of this program.